Fullaxx/microraids/CHECK_EXAMPLE.md

 ## RAID Checking
 Another way to check your microraid is to ask the kernel to run an integrity check for you. \
-This command can be given to each raid individually.
+For each running microraid, this command can be given to each individually.
 ```bash
 ./mr_check.sh /dev/md/mynewraid
 ```